i2p/i2p.www/i2p2www/spec/plugin.rst

   uninstallation, the uninstallargs hook could ask.

 * $CWD may be anywhere; do not assume it is in a particular place, do not attempt to read or write files relative to $CWD.
+For a ShellService, it is always the same as $PLUGIN.

 * Java programs should find out where they are with the directory getters in I2PAppContext.